jbussemaker/AssignmentEncoding/README.md

       - imputation ratio < 10, distance correlation .7-1
       - imputation ratio = 1,  distance correlation .35-.7
       - imputation ratio < 10, distance correlation .35-.7
-      - imputation ratio < 10, distance correlation < .35, information index > 0
+      - (removed) imputation ratio < 10, distance correlation < .35, information index > 0
       - imputation ratio < 10, distance correlation < .35
     - After that, priority is selected in descending distance correlation order per imputation ratio band
   - The best encoder is selected from the division with the highest priority that contains 1 or more encoders: